SfedBro/SignGameAfterwork/week5.md

 - Prepare project for **release production**

-- Develop bossfight, added new rooms
+- Develop bossfight, add new rooms

 - Optimize code and project size